Umar: Aftermath

 On his deathbed, Umar vacillated on his succession.
-However, it has been reported that he said that if Abu Ubaidah ibn al-Jarrah, Khalid ibn Walid or Salim, the mawla and freed Persian slave, were alive he would have appointed one of them his successor.
+However, it has been reported that he said that if Abu Ubayda ibn al-Jarrah, Muadh ibn Jabal, or Khalid ibn al-Walid were alive he would have appointed one of them his successor.
 Umar finally appointed a committee of six persons to choose a caliph from amongst them: Abdur Rahman bin Awf, Saad ibn Abi Waqqas, Talha ibn Ubaidullah, Uthman ibn Affan, Ali ibn Abi Talib and Zubayr ibn al-Awwam.

 All six are among the ten to whom Paradise was promised according to Sunnis.
-The only one out of the 'famous ten' left out of the committee who was still alive at the time was Saeed ibn Zaid, the cousin and brother-in-law of Umar.
+The only one out of the "famous ten" left out of the committee who was still alive at the time was Saeed ibn Zaid, the cousin and brother-in-law of Umar.
 He was excluded on the basis of being related by blood and of the same tribe as Umar.
 Umar had a policy of not appointing anyone related to him to a position of authority even if they were qualified by his standards.